CHANGES TO IMPROVE OUR RESPONSE AND APPOINTMENTS SYSTEM

 There is no need to attend the Hurley Clinic first thing in the morning or to queue outside.
-You can contact us y telephone and our Duty Clinician will call you back within 2 hours to assess any urgent medical problem.
+You can contact us y telephone and our Duty GP will call you back within 2 hours to assess any urgent medical problem.

 - What if the phones are busy?

 Our peak time on the phones is currently the first hour of the day.
 That has been because of the difficulties patients have had to get an appointment.
 With our new system you will not need to ring first thing.
 You can ring throughout the day.

 EMIS Access allows patients to communicate with the surgery via the internet.
 Patients can book and manage their appointments online and also request repeat medication.
 Please click on the link on the right.

 Instructions: When viewing available appointments, choose the option “prebookables” to see all the available slots for a GP.
 Please note that certain types of appointments should be with a Nurse.
 These are for Ear syringing, Travel vaccinations, Child Immunisations and Contraception (Depo/Coil fitting).
 If this is the case you will need to contact the surgery to book the appointment.
 Do note that the Hurley Clinic may have to re-arrange your online appointment if this is the case.